Gano, Peter W. 1/61 - 5/62 BASS email@example.com

 Richard passed away on October 10, 2000, from cancer.

-Currently: Teacher, Scarsdale, NY Pub.
-Schools; President-Elect, NY State School Music Assoc.
+Earl died on July 6, 2019.
+He was a teacher in Scarsdale, NY Pub.
+Schools and President-Elect, NY State School Music Assoc.

-Completing 37th year as a member of the Music Department Faculty of the Scarsdale, NY Public Schools.
-Recently elected President of the NY State School Music Association (NYSSMA).
-Also serve as Music Director of the NY based Empire State Concert Productions.
+He completed 37 years as a member of the Music Department Faculty of the Scarsdale, NY Public Schools.
+He was elected President of the NY State School Music Association (NYSSMA).
+He also served as Music Director of the NY based Empire State Concert Productions.

 Grossman, Arthur 3/56 - 9/58 BASSOON